 Paihia services and amenities

 - Passenger ferries to Russell.
-These run every 20 minutes and cost NZ$12.50 return.
+These run every 20 minutes and cost NZ$13 return per adult.
 See ferry timetable

 - Essential services: pharmacy, doctor, post office, banks and money exchange, supermarket, SIM cards, internet cafe and church services

 - Shopping: quality New Zealand souvenirs and gifts, greenstone carvings and traditional Māori crafts

 - Art and craft markets on the Village Green with local artists